cakephp/docs/ja/core-libraries/helpers/text.rst

     出力結果::

         <p>For more information<br />
-        regarding our world-famous pastries and desserts.<p>
+        regarding our world-famous pastries and desserts.</p>
         <p>contact info@example.com</p>

     .. versionadded:: 2.4